Posthumanism: Criticism

 While many modern leaders of thought are accepting of nature of ideologies described by posthumanism, some are more skeptical of the term.
 Haraway, the author of A Cyborg Manifesto, has outspokenly rejected the term, though acknowledges a philosophical alignment with posthumanism.
 Haraway opts instead for the term of companion species, referring to nonhuman entities with which humans coexist.

 Questions of race, some argue, are suspiciously elided within the "turn" to posthumanism.
 Noting that the terms "post" and "human" are already loaded with racial meaning, critical theorist Zakiyyah Iman Jackson argues that the impulse to move "beyond" the human within posthumanism too often ignores "praxes of humanity and critiques produced by black people", including Frantz Fanon, Aime Cesaire, Hortense Spillers and Fred Moten.
 Interrogating the conceptual grounds in which such a mode of "beyond" is rendered legible and viable, Jackson argues that it is important to observe that "blackness conditions and constitutes the very nonhuman disruption and/or disruption" which posthumanists invite.
 In other words, given that race in general and blackness in particular constitute the very terms through which human-nonhuman distinctions are made, for example in enduring legacies of scientific racism, a gesture toward a "beyond" actually "returns us to a Eurocentric transcendentalism long challenged".
 Posthumanist scholarship, due to characteristic rhetorical techniques, is also frequently subject to the same critiques commonly made of postmodernist scholarship in the 1980s and 1990s.

+In the 2020s, the Catholic Church and Holy See addressed the philosophy of transhumanism and posthumanism in documents including Quo vadis, humanitas? written by the International Theological Commission and the papal encyclical Magnifica humanitas.